Sharmin Banu at Mt Rainier WA

 That’s the nuance.
 That’s the work.

-But those are the byproducts, not methods, not the actual work the coach does.
+But those are the byproducts, not the core work.

 The real work lies in what happens during and between sessions: